Cokemonkey11/WurstDocs/_doc/manual/introduction.md

 title: Introduction
 sections:
 - Philosophy
+- Values and Types
 - Syntax
 - Basics
 ---

 ### Philosophy

-WurstScript is am imperative, object-oriented, statically-typed, beginner-friendly programming language.
+WurstScript is an imperative, object-oriented, statically-typed, beginner-friendly programming language.

 WurstScript aims to provide an easy and comfortable workflow to produce readable and maintainable code.
 Ease of use and stress-free map development take higher priority than execution speed of the produced code.
-Wurst is easy to use and learn, especially with prior knowledge of Jass or another programming language, while still staying beginner-friendly and readable to non programmers.
+Wurst is easy to use and learn, especially with prior knowledge of Jass or any other programming language, while still staying simple and readable to non-programmers.

 While we know that WurstScript won't replace vJass in the WC3 mapping scene (one reason being tons of vJass scripts that can't be easily ported), we still hope it will  serve as a very good alternative, in particular for users that are trying to learn Jass.